interstitialRedirectModalTitle

 Clear waters pour over a limestone shelf in a riverbed.

-At least eight butterflies with orange, black and white wings huddle together on a branch.
+At least five butterflies with orange, black and white wings huddle together on a branch.

 An owl with brown, grey and tan colored feathers stares intently.